When you have your cavity wall ties replaced, it can often leave nasty scars, so what do you do?

 After they have been replaced, our teams apply our special exterior wall coatings to the house, which last up to 20 years and do not fade, crack, chip or peel and it is the best house wall painting system around.

-Thes NPA wall coating painting system also benefits from an insurance backed 20 year warranty, available direct from the contractor.
+The NPA wall coating painting system also benefits from a 20 year warranty, available direct from the contractor.